Frequently Asked Questions

 Requests for exceptions are generally not made.
 However, it is possible to submit an "Authorization to Enter" (A to E) request to the Principal.
 Try to plan ahead, as you need between one and two weeks lead time for an "A to E" to be processed.

-After you’ve placed your belongings into a locker, present yourself to the guards.
+After you’ve placed your belongings into a locker, present yourself to the correctional officers.
 You will be asked to show your ID, which will be returned upon your departure.
 The officer will ask you to sign a roster and will let you know when it is your turn to begin the security screening process.

 Once you’re called in, the door to the waiting room will slide shut.
 Stand close to the doors as the guard takes one person at a time through the metal detector.
 There are plastic tubs into which you are to place shoes, belts, eyeglasses, and coats.